dsoftwareinc/django-rq-scheduler/README.md

 ### Scheduled Job

-1. Sign into the Django Admin site, http://localhost:8000/admin/ and locate the **Django RQ Scheduler** section.
+1. Sign in to the Django Admin site, http://localhost:8000/admin/ and locate the **Django RQ Scheduler** section.

 2. Click on the **Add** link for Scheduled Job.